Web Service Promotion

-Once you have created the web service action on the workspace, open the properties dialog by double-clicking on the element.
+Once you have created the web service action on the workspace, double-click the element to open the Properties dialog box.

 General

-All information about the settings in this dialog can be found here.
+You can find all the information about the settings in this dialog box here.

-The name of the web service call and the path in the WSDL structure are displayed here.
+The name of the web service call and the path within the WSDL structure are displayed here.

-Opens a dialog in which a web service can be registered.
+Opens a dialog box where a web service can be registered.

-If web service offers are called up from other Intrexx portals, a login is required if the portal in question is connected with
+If web services from other Intrexx portals are accessed, a login is required if the portal being accessed is linked to

 -

-of the Intrexx authentication is configured.
-The intrexxLogin operation is used for this.
+is configured for Intrexx authentication.
+The intrexxLogin operation is used for this purpose.

 -

-of the integrated Windows authentication is configured.
+is configured for integrated Windows authentication.
 The login operation must be used here.

-The actual web service operations can only be requested after this.
-In closing, the logout operation needs to be used so that the session is ended correctly.
+Only then can the actual web service operation be called.
+Finally, you must use the logout operation to ensure that the session is terminated correctly.

 Edit

-Opens the dialog for selecting the web service call, in which the structure of the web service is displayed.
-You will also find the additional "Configuration" tab.
+Opens the dialog for selecting the web service call, which displays the structure of the web service.
+You'll also see an additional "Configuration" tab.

-Here, the structure of the operation from the request web service is depicted.
-Select the method that should provide a value from the application.
-The "Edit" context menu can then be used to define the source of the value.
-The data type expected by the web service is indicated in brackets next to the method.
-Further information on the individual parameter types can be found here.
-Select the desired method and click "Next".
+This section describes the structure of the operation of the called web service.
+Select the method to be used to return a value from the application.
+You can then use the "Edit" context menu to define the source of the value.
+The data type expected by the web service is specified in parentheses next to the method.
+For more information on the individual parameter types, click here.
+Select the desired method and click "Next."

-A new session variable can be created here via the context menu, which can then be assigned as a target to the value provided by the web service by clicking on the arrow buttons.
+Using the context menu, you can create a new session variable here, which can then be assigned the value returned by the web service by clicking the arrow buttons.

-A new variable can be created here in the processing context via the context menu, which can then be assigned as a target to the value provided by the web service by clicking on the arrow buttons.
+Using the context menu, you can create a new variable in the processing context here, which can then be assigned as the target for the value returned by the web service by clicking the arrow buttons.

-A new user-defined variable can be created here via the context menu, which can then be assigned as a target to the value provided by the web service by clicking on the arrow buttons.
-Information on Namespace and Local Part can be found here.
+Using the context menu, you can create a new custom variable here, which can then be assigned the value returned by the web service by clicking the arrow buttons.
+You can find information about the namespace and local part here.

-Here you will find an overview of the parameter types that can be selected as input.
+Here is an overview of the parameter types that can be selected as inputs.

 Value from data field

-The "Value from data field" parameter type can only be selected if a data group is available - e.g. if the process chain starts with a data group event handler.
-After clicking on "Next", select the desired data field.
+The "Value from Data Field" parameter type can only be selected if a data group is available—for example, if the process chain starts with a data group event handler.
+After clicking "Next," select the desired data field.

 System value